jared-jljsquared/code-challenge/README.md

 * To begin, fork this repo and push all of your commits to the fork.
 * Don't spend more than a couple of hours on this.
 There's no hard time limit, but this isn't intended to take up your whole day.
 * Don't over-engineer.
 This is a coding challenge, not a production application.
 Write clean code, but I don't need a full infrastructure - just provide the documented requirements.
 * I don't care if it's in JavaScript or TypeScript.
-You won't win any "points" choosing one over the other.
 Just do what you're comfortable with.
 * Folder structure - If you want to do this all in one file, great.
 Add a comment at the top of the file telling me how you would structure things in a larger scale project.
 If you want to do a full folder structure, great.
 Just explain your structure in your .README.
 * Please provide a sentance or two on how to start your server in your .README.
 * Reach out with any questions - this isn't intended to be a gotcha.
 We're happy to help.